samuelfooks/converting_to_zarr/geodatabase_to_zarr/geodatabase_to_zarr_README.md

 2. `download_and_extract_zip(zip_url)`: This function downloads a zip file from a given URL, extracts it, and returns the path to the shapefile.

-3. `gdf2zarrconverter(gdb_file_path, variable, resolution, arco_asset_tmp_path, zip_url)`: This function converts the shapefile to a Zarr dataset.
-It first reads the shapefile, rasterizes the geometries, and then creates an xarray dataset from the raster.
+3. `gdf2zarrconverter(file_path, native_var, title, layer, arco_asset_tmp_path, zipurl)`: This function converts the geodatabase to a Zarr dataset.
+It first reads the geodatabase at a specified layer, and for one variable, rasterizes the geometries, and then creates an xarray dataset from the raster.
 The dataset is then chunked and sorted, and the attributes are updated.
 Finally, the dataset is saved as a Zarr file.

 4. In the main part of the script, it downloads and extracts a zip file containing a geodatabase.
 It then converts each layer and specific variables to a Zarr dataset using the `gdf2zarrconverter` function.
-The script processes each variable in the shapefile separately, creating a separate Zarr dataset for each one.
-These datasets are then rechunked and combined into a single Zarr dataset.
+To optimize memory, the script processes each variable in the geodatabase separately, creating a separate Zarr dataset for each one.
+Then datasets are then rechunked and combined into a single Zarr dataset.

 ## Usage